maziac/DeZog/documentation/Usage.md

 ## Known Issues

+- DeZog/CSpect (v2.12.22):
+  - Watchpoints work unreliable.
+Under unknown circumstances a watchpoint (aka CSpect read-breakpoint) might prevent simple stepping.
+In that case do not enable watchpoints (do not use "-wpmem enable".
+  - Sometimes step-over does not work.
+Even at simple Z80 instructions.
+The PC just stays at its current address.
+Normally the next step works.
+This issue seems to be similar to the watchpoints issue but appears only seldom.
+Due to the way the step-out is implemented this can also happen, with an even higher probability, during a step-out.
+During step-out you notice this because the step-out breaks before it is completed.
 - "ASSERT"s are set on startup but if for the same address an breakpoint already exists (e.g. from a previous session) it is not changed.
 If e.g. the ASSERT / breakpoint condition is changed it is not updated.
 Workaround: Remove all breakpoints manually before debugging the assembler program.
 - Hovering does work only on the file that is currently debugged, i.e. where the PC (program counter) is.
 This seems to be a restriction of vscode. debug-adapter-protocol issue #86 https://github.com/microsoft/debug-adapter-protocol/issues/86
 - Windows only: Some people encounter a crash (rainbow/kernel panic) of ZEsarUX at the start of a debug session.